banawe/banawe.github.io/README.md

 ## Short bio and contact

 Banawe Anissa is an Economist graduate from Wageningen University and Research.
-He also holds an MSc. in Mathematics, Economics and Statistics from African School of Economics (ASE) and an Engineer Degree in Statistics from the Subregional Institute of Statistics and Economics (ISSEA).
+He also holds an MSc. in Mathematics, Economics and Statistics (major: Econometrics) from African School of Economics (ASE) and an Engineer Degree in Statistics from the Subregional Institute of Statistics and Economics (ISSEA).

 Email: bpanissa@hotmail.com